alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 > <tutorial folder: `./_docs/tutorials/restaurant1/step_08/`>

 ## Advanced references
-Before we get to the advaced part we add some more common lines to the model.
+Before we get to the advanced part we add some more common lines to the model.
 When food and drinks are prepared and ready for service, we would like to provide service with additional information, for example the priority of service (when food is hot it needs to be served asap) and the table to serve to.
 We will add this information in steps.
 Take a look at the overview Order lines, with the view set to `Full`:
 ![Overview order lines!](./images_model/030.png)
 Add `Priority` to the state `Service` of stategroup `Line status`: